person50605/crawl/crawl-ref/docs/quickstart.md

 STARTING OUT
 ------------

-After starting the program you will be greeted with a message asking for your name.
-Don't spend too much time over this, as your first character will **not** last very long (sorry, but it's true).

-Next you are given menus of species and backgrounds from which to choose.
+After starting the program you will be greeted with a menu of species and backgrounds from which to choose.
 A mountain dwarf, minotaur or troll Fighter is a good bet.
 Elves are quite fragile, humans are pretty average at everything, and the weirder species are mostly too tricky for beginning players.
 Finally, you may be given a choice of